-We submit that there is no identifiable risk but a clear benefit - namely, limiting the proliferation of 'zombie' companies and their potential use in perpetrating phoenix activity.
+We cannot identify any risks.
+There is a clear benefit - namely, limiting the proliferation of 'zombie' companies and their potential use in perpetrating phoenix activity.

 We do note the potential situation which may arise if there are only two remaining directors of a company.
 If one of those directors resigned, this would leave the remaining sole director unable to resign unilaterally.
 Therefore, consideration might be given to whether a director, whose resignation would leave a company with a sole director, must first give a period of notice to the other director who stands to be the sole remaining director after that resignation takes effect.
 This would at least give the prospective sole remaining director some advance notice of the situation in which they will soon find themselves by reason of their fellow director's resignation.